Mental Health Issues: Subsidies Available And How To Navigate Through The Financial Costs

 With a gap in subsidies, grants and insurance coverage offered, another viable alternative is to look for more affordable treatment options.
 With a few recommendations from my friends dealing with various mental health issues, here is a list of healthcare providers providing affordable treatments for your consideration:

-Affordable Treatments For Those With Mental Health Issues
+Affordable Therapies and Treatments in Singapore For Those With Mental Health Issues

 *Do note that each counselling/ therapy session usually lasts for 50 minutes to an hour.